grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 - Outer SNI usage (Section 6.1 of {{ECH-DRAFT}} says the client SHOULD set the value of the "server_name" extension to ECHConfig.contents.public_name.
 In implicit mode, the client MAY choose any valid domain name for the outer SNI.

-Note that the validation rules in Section 6.1.7 of {{ECH-DRAFT}} still apply and the client is still expected to validate that the certificate is valid for ECHConfig.contents.public_name (not the "server_name" chosen by the client) when the client-facing server rejects ECH.

 # Client Behavior